davidayomide/davidayomide/README.md

 In addition to my SOC experience, I am also a skilled penetration tester, proficient in identifying and exploiting vulnerabilities in systems and networks.
 I also engage in DevSecOps practices, working closely with development and operations teams to integrate security considerations into the software development lifecycle.

-- I spend most of my lerning something new
+- I spend most of my breaking and fixing stuffs.

 - 📝 I regularly write articles on [https://www.notion.so/ayomideshoyemi/5fc3641431364811b03d76aa846e26d1](https://www.notion.so/ayomideshoyemi/5fc3641431364811b03d76aa846e26d1)